ibpdas/ibpdas/readme.md

 ### 🔵 **ValueLine**
 A unified system that aligns strategy, diagnostics and performance to accelerate public-sector data value.
-→ *Strategic logic model & performance system*
+→ *Strategic logic model, diagnosis & performance system*

 ### 🟩 **ThinkStudio**
 A micro-lab for public-sector data leaders to learn from real strategies and design more actionable data roadmaps.
 → *Ecosystem insights & practical design tools*

 ### 🟣 **MacroCycle**
-An AI agent and conversational chatbot that synthesises macro-economic signals, identifies cycle turning points and explains what they mean for decisions.
+An AI agent and conversational chatbot that synthesises macro economic signals, identifies cycle turning points and explains what they mean for decisions.
-→ *AI agents, economic logic & scenario insights*
+→ *AI agents, stateless architecture & scenario insights*

 ---